 That’s actually a difficult question to answer.
 Statistics on rideshare accidents—and thus on rideshare injuries and deaths—are virtually impossible to obtain.
 The companies don’t release them, and governments don’t collect them.

 Fortunately, what is clear is that many people who are injured in ridesharing services are entitled to compensation for any injuries they sustain.
 This includes ridesharing passengers, other motorists, bicyclists, pedestrians, and anyone else who just happens to be in the wrong place at the wrong time.
-To find out if you have a claim, call Brauns Law, PC today at (404) 975-1896 or contact us online.
+To find out if you have a claim, call our Georgia Ridesharing Accident Attorneys at Brauns Law, PC today at (404) 975-1896 or contact us online.

 Major Ridesharing Services Insure Their Drivers While on Assignment

 Uber and Lyft both provide their drivers with liability insurance in the event they have an accident while their rideshare app is active.
 While the exact coverage varies depending on the circumstances, typically, people injured by ridesharing drivers who are running the app are covered.
 For Uber drivers, the policy covers driver liability up to $1 million.
 The insurance is in effect while a driver’s Uber app is on; the rideshare service also covers its drivers with an additional $1 million in liability insurance in the event of accidents involving uninsured drivers who are at fault.
 Lyft also provides its drivers with liability coverage while the driver has a passenger, with a policy limit of $1 million, and similar coverage for accidents with uninsured motorists who are at fault.
 Uber and Lyft offer this coverage, which applies to injuries suffered by passengers during a rideshare trip, in all 50 states.
 (Coverage is different in New York City because of local insurance laws and regulations.)